signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 Implementing backward stepwise regression
 -----------------------------------------

-Let's find out how much improvement we can get in our model by using this method.
+Let's find out how much we can improve on a linear regression which includes every variable by using backward stepwise regression.

 * Write your own implementation of backward stepwise regression as a function `backward_step(df)` which follows these criteria: